Really Quick Homemade Marinara Sauce

 This post may contain affiliate links.
 Please read my disclosure policy.

-It’s perfect addition to your file of simple pasta recipes – use it to sauce a batch of juicy Italian meatballs or as a pizza topping.
+It’s perfect addition to your file of simple pasta recipes โ use it to sauce a batch of juicy Italian meatballs or as a pizza topping.

-The advantage of homemade marinara sauce
+Good things about homemade marinara sauce

 - It’s quick!
 Marinara is one of the most basic pasta sauces.
 I’m talking about a simple sauce made with just 4 ingredients that cooks in about 15 minutes.